Aaditthesmart/Aaditthesmart/README.md

 ## Hi, I'm Aadit Bansal

 🧠 Btech-Computer Science Engineering Student at SRM AP</br>
-💻 Love technology, coding and learning and exploring new things apart from these domains too.</br>
+💻 Love technology, coding and learning and exploring new things also apart from these domains too.</br>
 ✨ Like Chess, Reading books, listening music, sketching and entrepreneurship.

 ## 🌐 Socials: